EYH0602/DiceGame/README.md

 ## Rule

 For each round, each round, both players roll their 5 dice.
-The 5 new rolled dice (as numerical array) will be pushed to the player's record stack, and the record stack will be calculated for points of this round.
+The 5 new rolled dice (as numerical array) will be **loaded on** the player's record stack, and the record stack will be calculated for points of this round.

 1. After rolled, a random die of this 5 dice will be added by a random number.
 2. the points get in this round is the length of the longest strictly increasing subsequence (`src/lengthLIS.m`).